Disneyland (Modern Family): Plot

-While walking, the family encounters Dylan (Reid Ewing), Haley's on-and-off ex-boyfriend, who is surprised by her presence at the park and explains he was fired from the dude ranch in Wyoming; Haley loses interest in Ethan, who begins taking interest in Alex.
-Later, Haley and Claire see Dylan is working as a Dapper Dan, which upsets Haley and causes her to return to Ethan who leaves Alex.
-That afternoon, while the two are taking pictures, Dylan reveals himself to be in the Little John costume; he tells them that he still loves Haley, but Ethan pushes him onto the ground and he is unable to get up.
+While walking through the park, the family encounters Dylan (Reid Ewing), Haley's on-and-off ex-boyfriend, who is taken aback by her presence at the park.
+Haley then loses interest in Ethan, who begins taking interest in Alex.
+Later, Haley and Claire see Dylan working at Disneyland as a Dapper Dan, which upsets Haley and causes her to return to Ethan, who leaves Alex.
+Later, while Haley and Ethan are taking pictures, Dylan reveals himself to be in the Little John costume and confesses to them that he still loves Haley, but Ethan pushes him to the ground and he is unable to get up.
+Dylan reunites with Haley and her family and explains he was fired from the dude ranch in Wyoming after he's later fired from the park.
+Haley requests her family to give Dylan a ride back home after getting back together, as she mentions that Ethan left the group to meet up with friends.

-After riding Splash Mountain, Jay suggests that Gloria's choice of shoe is getting to her.
-She dismisses him, though he's right.
-Later, gives her comfortable slippers that he's purchased and suggests that her constant wearing of uncomfortable shoes makes her irritable; she agrees it may be true and is grateful to be able to walk the rest of the day without pain.
-When Mitchell, worried about being judged, unhooks Lily's leash, she immediately runs off but Jay catches her.
-He then purchases her child-sized high-heeled shoes and she is rendered unable to run away.
-On Dumbo the Flying Elephant, Gloria tells Manny to stop caring so much about his project, as he's been making phone calls all day.
+After Gloria rides Splash Mountain, Jay suggests to her that her choice of shoe is getting to her, which she aggressively dismisses.
+Later, Jay buys her comfortable slippers and suggests that constantly wearing uncomfortable shoes makes her irritable, to which she agrees it may be true and is grateful to be able to walk the rest of the day without pain.
+Mitchell, worried about being judged, unhooks Lily's child leash and she immediately runs off but Jay catches her and purchases her child-sized high-heeled shoes, rendering her unable to run away, much to Mitchell's and Cameron's relief.

+Throughout the day, Manny works on his school project over the phone during his family's outing to the theme park, with his friend and classmate, Reuben, on the other line.
+While riding Dumbo the Flying Elephant, Gloria tells Manny to stop caring so much about his school project and instead enjoy his day in the park.

-Jay reflects on how he once took Claire and Mitch to Disneyland after a fight with Dede as the family attends Great Moments with Mr. Lincoln.
-He had initially planned to end his marriage that night, but instead stuck it out for Claire and Mitch; he believes that the universe rewarded him with Gloria.
+The episode ends with the family watching Great Moments with Mr. Lincoln as Jay reflects how he once took Claire and Mitchell to Disneyland after a fight with his then-wife, and the mother of their children, Dede.
+He had initially planned to end his marriage that night, but instead stuck it out for Claire and Mitchell, exclaiming the universe rewarded him with meeting Gloria.